Spring/Summer 2023 Activity Guide

 If you're looking for a basketball court in Ann Arbor, we're proud of the

 We now offer pickleball.
 The courts are striped for both tennis and Pickleball (light blue lines featured in the photograph).
-Pickleball is a sport that combines elements of badminton, tennis and table tennis where players use paddles to hit a perforated ball, similar to a waffle ball, over the net.
-You can now play at South Maple Park.
+Pickleball is a sport that combines elements of badminton, tennis and table tennis.
+Players use paddles to hit a perforated ball, similar to a waffle ball, over the net.
+You can now play at South Maple Park and Leslie Park.

 Now open at Veterans Memorial Park, the Ann Arbor Skatepark features a free-use, 30,000-square-foot park with kidney pools, a snake run, clover, rock ride, flow bowls, and more!